snde87/vscode-ros/README.md

 ## Getting Started

-The VSCode ROS extension will attempt to detect and automatically configure the workspace for the appropriate ROS Distro.
+The VS Code ROS extension will attempt to detect and automatically configure the workspace for the appropriate ROS Distro.

 The extension will automatically start when you open a `catkin` or `colcon` workspace.
 The build system (e.g. catkin_make or catkin build) will automatically be confirmed from the hidden files associated with